-Different temperatures and pressures were adjusted, and the above steps were repeated for the experiments.
+(1)

-The experimental cores were cut into thin slices along the radial direction, and the adhesion state of the polyacrylamide solution on the pore and rock particle surfaces was observed by an FEI Quanta 250 field emission environmental scanning electron microscope manufactured by Thermo Fisher, USA.
+The experimental cores were cut into thin slices along the radial direction, and the adhesion state of the polyacrylamide on the pore and rock particle surfaces was observed by an FEI Quanta 250 field emission environmental scanning electron microscope manufactured by Thermo Fisher, USA.
 The pore surface morphology of the core was also obtained using X-ray CT scanning.